 When needed, these medicines work best if started within 48 hours after symptoms begin, if possible.

-- Oseltamivir comes as a capsule or in a liquid.
+Oseltamivir (Tamiflu) is FDA approved in young children for treatment of the flu.
+Oseltamivir comes as a capsule or in a liquid.

 Talk to your provider before giving any over-the-counter cold medicines to your child.